|Old Redding Nature Reserve|

 The marked circles on the map are stages on a nature trail created by Harrow Council; a leaflet describing this trail can be downloaded here.

-The Bentley Priory Circular Walk, which runs through some of the most attractive parts of the Harrow green belt, runs through Old Redding Open Space.
+The Bentley Priory Circular Walk, which runs through some of the most attractive parts of the Harrow green belt, runs through Old Redding Nature Reserve.
 From here you can walk the whole 4.3 mile (7 km) circuit, or use a short cut to reduce the distance to 3.2 miles.
 Leaflets describing this walk can be downloaded here

 |Map above reproduced by permission of Harrow Council and Ordnance Survey (c) Crown Copyright 2009.
 All rights reserved.
 Licence number 100017302.|